michalcie/pyF1/index.md

 ## Intro

-pyF1 python project provides some functions that make analysing F1 a bit easier It uses telemetry and other data provided <<fastf1> by theOehrly> and presents it in a more digestible way.
+pyF1 python project provides some functions that make analysing F1 a bit easier It uses telemetry and other data provided by [fastf1 by theOehrly](https://theoehrly.github.io/Fast-F1/fastf1.html) and presents it in a more digestible way.
 However, you can find here much more, as I will be posting here some F1 related analysis with source code available in the repo - something for real nerds.